ccccourse/ccc109a/00/md/qemuStudy.md

 > Knowing that we had a 32 bit addition from the constant stored in CC OP, we can recover A, B and R from CC SRC and CC DST.
 Then all the corresponding condition codes such as zero result (ZF), non-positive result (SF), carry (CF) or overflow (OF) can be recovered if they are needed by the next instructions.
 > The condition code evaluation is further optimized at translation time by using the fact that the code of a complete TB is generated at a time.
 A backward pass is done on the generated code to see if CC OP, CC SRC or CC DST are not used by the following code.
 At the end of TB we consider that these variables are used.
 Then we delete the assignments whose value is not used in the following code.

+4 - TB 區塊之間的連接方式，若跳轉時該區塊還沒載入，則先載入後再跳轉！

+> 3.4 Direct block chaining
+>
+> After each TB is executed, QEMU uses the simulated Program Counter (PC) and the other information of the static CPU state to find the next TB using a hash table.
+If the next TB has not been already translated, then a new translation is launched.
+Otherwise, a jump to the next TB is done.
+> In order to accelerate the most common case where the new simulated PC is known (for example after a conditional jump), QEMU can patch a TB so that it jumps directly to the next one.
+The most portable code uses an indirect jump.
+On some hosts (such as x86 or PowerPC), a branch instruction is directly patched so that the block chaining has no overhead.

+5 - 使用 mmap() 來實作 MMU 記憶體管理單元的模擬

+> 3.5 Memory management
+>
+> For system emulation, QEMU uses the mmap() system call to emulate the target MMU.
+It works as long as the emulated OS does not use an area reserved by the host OS.2
+> In order to be able to launch any OS, QEMU also supports a software MMU.
+In that mode, the MMU virtual to physical address translation is done at every memory access.
+QEMU uses an address translation cache to speed up the translation.